-My own chronic pain story and a more complete version of the demonstration that is featured on the home page.
-This is the first segment from a talk at the Goleta Public Library.
+This video has my own chronic pain story and a more complete version of the demonstration that is featured on the home page.
+It is the first segment from a talk at the Goleta Public Library.
 A playlist that will automatically play the entire talk is below the individual videos.

 If you understand the basic neuroscience of chronic pain in this video, it can really help you overcome it.
 Knowledge is power!

 Learning is an essential part of any Multimodal treatment of chronic pain.
 Here you can hear about learning with the resources of this website, the books of John Sarno, and cognitive behavioral therapy.
 Knowledge is power to overcome chronic pain!

 Resuming normal activities is valuable for overcoming chronic pain.
 Guided motor imagery can get you started.
 Qi Gong and Tai Chi are especially helpful.
 Remember and use the phrases: Motion is Lotion and Sore but Safe.

 Biofeedback is a way to gain control of physical processes that are not normally under conscious control.
 For example, you can learn to warm your hands by watching a thermometer while focusing mental activity on trying to get the temperature to increase.
 Consciously relaxing to increase blood flow to the hands is the key.

 Guided Imagery can involve visualizing the pain areas of the brain as glowing lights that diminish in intensity.
 Meditation can decrease not only the intensity of pain, but also the unpleasantness of pain.

 You can become proactive rather than passive and plan a strategy for your own recovery.
 The cost of one strategy, given as an example in this video, is less than $100 for books and thermometers, and Qi Gong or Tai Chi DVDs.